lamberta/devkit-doc/native/native-remote-debug.md

 3. Restart tealeaf serve
 4. Close out of everything and restart.

-Please let me know if you experience hangs.
-Most often the following usage patterns may cause an app to hang:

-1. Disconnecting USB cable while native inspector is live.
-You may need to restart tealeaf to fix this one.
-2. Allowing the phone to sleep while debugging an "adb install my.apk" kind of app.
-I observed one case where this caused the native inspector to become unresponsive until the app was brought back into focus again.
-This is not normal behavior.

 ## Installation

 This is a part of the [Game Closure DevKit project](http://docs.gameclosure.com), and does not require configuration when used in conjunction with the normal DevKit installation process.